kaustubhk24/Python-Telegram-Bots/README.md

 example `MAHB0001012`
 ### News Telebot
-Get filtered news with Given Filters like country,category example input  `in_business` this will send you all indian business news to you.
+Get filtered news with Given Filters like country,category example input  `in_business` this will send you all indian business news .

 #### Countries Available
 ```